Import Administration, International Trade Administration, Department of Commerce.

 |Producer/Exporter||Weighted-Average Margin (Percentage)|

 The Department will disclose calculations performed within five days of the date of publication of this notice in accordance with 19 CFR 351.224(b).
 An interested party may request a hearing within thirty days of publication.
 See 19 CFR 351.310(c).
+Requests should contain the party's name, address, and telephone number, the number of participants, and a list of the issues to be discussed.
+At the hearing, each party may make an affirmative presentation only on issues raised in that party's case brief, and may make rebuttal presentations only on arguments included in that party's rebuttal brief.
 Any hearing, if requested, will be held 37 days after the date of publication, or the first business day thereafter, unless the Department alters the date pursuant to 19 CFR 351.310(d).
 Interested parties may submit case briefs no later than 30 days after the date of publication of these preliminary results of review.
 See 19 CFR 351.309(c)(1)(ii).
 Rebuttal briefs, limited to issues raised in the case briefs, may be filed no later than 35 days after the date of publication of this notice.
 See 19 CFR 351.309(d)(1).
 Parties who submit arguments in these proceedings are requested to submit with the argument: 1) a statement of the issue; 2) a brief summary of the argument; and 3) a table of authorities.
 Further, parties submitting written comments must provide the Department with an additional copy of the public version of any such comments on diskette.
 The Department will issue final results of this administrative review, including the results of our analysis of the issues in any such written comments or at a hearing, within 120 days of publication of these preliminary results.

 The Department clarified its “automatic assessment” regulation on May 6, 2003.
 See Antidumping and Countervailing Duty Proceedings: Assessment of Antidumping Duties, 68 FR 23954 (May 6, 2003).
 This clarification will apply to entries of subject merchandise during the POR produced by the company included in these preliminary results that the company did not know were destined for the United States.
 In such instances we will instruct CBP to liquidate unreviewed entries at the “all others” rate if there is no rate for the intermediate company or companies involved in the transaction.